Constant gmp_mpfr_sys::C::GMP::Formatted_Input [−][src]

 conversions, but that merely affects certain overflow handling, negatives are

-still allowed (per strtoul
+still allowed (per strtoul, see Parsing of

 Integers in The GNU C Library Reference Manual).
 For GMP types there are